Arizona State vs. SMU: Sportsbook promo codes, odds, spread, over/under - December 6

 Arizona State vs. SMU Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup posted on different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available on several sportsbooks.

 |Favorite